On the Power of Automata Minimization in Reactive Synthesis: Brzozowski's Algorithm from

 \subsection{Reversal into a Co-DFA}

-~ The first step produces a minimal DFA $\A$ for the reverse language of $\phi$.
-Reversing this DFA can be done easily and in linear time, by swapping initial states with final states and swapping source and destination for every transition.
-The result is known as a codeterministic finite automaton~(co-DFA)~\cite{Pin87} for the original language of the formula.
-Just as a DFA is a special case of an NFA, namely one with only a single transition out of a state for each assignment, a co-DFA is a special case of an NFA in which there is only a single transition into a state for each assignment.
-That is, an NFA with transition function $\eta$ is a co-DFA if for every $s \in \eta(s', \sigma)$ and $s \in \eta(s'', \sigma)$ it is the case that $s' = s''$.
+The first step produces the minimal DFA $\A$ for the reverse language of $\phi$.
+Reversing a semi-symbolic co-DFA can be done easily in linear time, by only swapping initial states with final states and swapping source with destination for every transition.
+Note that all transition conditions do not need to be changed.
+The result is a co-DFA for the original language $\phi$.
+As explained in Section~\ref{sec:representations}, a co-DFA is a special case of an NFA in which there is only a single transition into a state for each assignment.